Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Agent systems with tool use have produced their own particularly interesting postmortem category.
 The typical pattern is an agent that, under normal conditions, invokes external tools reasonably, but under certain adversarial or unexpected inputs enters loops, invokes tools with harmful parameters, or combines several tools in sequences with unforeseen side effects.

 A case documented in a postmortem involved an agent with access to an email-sending API that, after a specific input, invoked the tool repeatedly sending hundreds of emails to users before the external rate limit broke the chain.
-The immediate lesson was that agents need their own rate limits per tool, not just at the global system, because external limits protect the provider but not necessarily the system’s users.
+The immediate lesson was that agents need their own rate limits per tool, not just at the global system.

-Another more general lesson is that every tool accessible to the agent needs its own explicit threat model.
-It’s not enough to think of the system as a whole; enumerate what each tool can do, its side effects, reversibility, and applicable controls.
-This exercise, done before production, prevents many surprises postmortems document over and over.
+Another more general lesson: every tool accessible to the agent needs its own explicit threat model.
+It’s not enough to think of the system as a whole.
+This lesson is also central to enterprise agent governance.

 Practices mature teams are adopting

-AI-specific incident-response procedures, with runbooks covering scenarios like evaluation-detected model drift, external-provider saturation, guardrail failure, anomalous agent behavior.
-These procedures are no longer improvised on the spot; mature companies have written them and drill them with periodic game days.
+• AI-specific incident-response procedures, with runbooks covering scenarios like evaluation-detected model drift, external-provider saturation, guardrail failure, anomalous agent behavior.

-Provider contracts including clauses on communication of relevant changes, SLAs differentiated by use criticality, and access to model-behavior metrics.
-2023 generic contracts didn’t have these terms; 2026 ones increasingly include them because teams have learned what to ask after others’ postmortems.
+• Provider contracts including clauses on communication of relevant changes, SLAs differentiated by criticality, and access to model-behavior metrics.

 My reading

-Postmortem culture in AI systems has matured noticeably between 2025 and 2026.
-It’s still uneven by team, and there are still companies publishing vague descriptions avoiding useful technical detail, but the overall level has risen.
-The engineering community now has a documented-case corpus sufficient to learn without having to make each mistake for the first time, and teams systematically reading these postmortems are clearly better prepared than those only stumbling on their own incidents.
+Postmortem culture in AI systems has matured noticeably.
+The engineering community now has a documented-case corpus sufficient to learn without having to make each mistake for the first time, and teams systematically reading these postmortems are clearly better prepared.

 The most important transversal lesson is that AI in production is reliability engineering applied to new components, not a completely different discipline.
-Principles of observability, fault containment, defense in depth, and systematic learning remain valid, and teams applying them rigorously have fewer incidents and better postmortems than those still treating AI as special territory where old rules don’t apply.
+Teams applying classical principles rigorously, observability, fault containment, defense in depth, systematic learning, have fewer incidents and better postmortems.
 No shortcuts: what worked for decades for critical systems keeps working, only now there are more components requiring specific attention.